Hereditary peer

-As a result of the Peerage Act 1963 all peers except those in the peerage of Ireland were entitled to sit in the House of Lords, but since the House of Lords Act 1999 came into force only 92 hereditary peers, elected by and from all hereditary peers, are permitted to do so, unless they are also life peers.
+As a result of the Peerage Act 1963, all peers except those in the peerage of Ireland were entitled to sit in the House of Lords.
+Since the House of Lords Act 1999 came into force only 92 hereditary peers, elected from all hereditary peers, are permitted to do so, unless they are also life peers.
 Peers are called to the House of Lords with a writ of summons.